sofalere/receipt-processor/README.md

-# Welcome to the Recept Processor!
+# Welcome to the Receipt Processor!

 ## Getting Started